kazuibasou/hyper-dk-series/README.md

 ## Requirements
 Require gcc version 4.2.1 or later.

-I have confirmed that my code works on the following environments.
+We have confirmed that our code works on the following environments.

 - macOS 11.4
 - Ubuntu 16.04.3 LTS